Promoting British Values at Arundel Church of England Primary School

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school worship times.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service are regular parts of our calendar and help reinforce this message.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make choices , through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our E-Safety and PSHE lessons.
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advise how to exercise these safely, for example through our Online Safety and PSHE lessons.
 Pupils are given the freedom to make choices, for example signing up for extra-curricular clubs, choosing the level of challenge in some lessons and deciding what to present at special school assemblies when parents are invited to attend.

 As a Church of England school, our ethos is based around core Christian values, including respect.
 Our aims ‘Loving and Learning for Life’ are firmly based on the value of love and respect, which permeates all aspects of school life, including our school improvement plan and behaviour policy.
 This is supported by our values led worship time and main hall display, with a different value every month.
 ‘Learning Buddies’ and “Learning Mentors” are evident in each class.

 Tolerance of those of Different Faiths and Beliefs